KashFarhadi/rest_framework/README.md

-## Welcome to Django ReST Framework Shoetree
+## Welcome to Django ReST Framework Shoestore

 ### Completed by
 Kash Farhadi